BParkHNLs/BHNLAnalyser/README.md

 Note:
 * it is preferable to install and use the tool in a bash environment
 * the tool is installed within the combine framework
+* the batch system is a slurm engine

 Set up the environment
 ```